bbauska/ufo-mcdonald/README.md

 (Ref.
-8), I came to realize clearly for the first time that this reluctance was not something instilled by post-1947 scoffing at UFOs, but is part of a broadly disseminated attitude to discount the anomalous and the inexplicable, to be unwilling even to report what one has seen with his own eyes if it is well outside normal experience as currently accepted.
-I have heard fellow-scientists express dismay at the unscientific credulity with which the general public jumps to the conclusion that UFOs are space ships.
+8), I came to realize clearly for the first time that this reluctance was not something instilled by post-1947 scoffing at UFOs, but is part of a broadly disseminated attitude to discount the anomalous and the inexplicable, to be unwilling even to report what one has seen with his own eyes if it is well outside normal experience as currently accepted.</p>

+<p>I have heard
+fellow-scientists express dismay at the unscientific credulity with which the general public jumps to the conclusion that UFOs are space ships.
 Those scientists have certainly not interviewed many UFO witnesses; for almost precisely the opposite attitude is overwhelmingly